Tice Historic Community (Palm Beach Boulevard)

 For additional information on meeting requirements, please see Lee Plan Goal 23.

-If you would like additional information about this project or to learn how you can become involved, please contact the project managers:
+If you would like additional information about this project or to learn how you can become involved, please contact the project manager: